robertodonnell00/birdwatcher/README.md

 - For best performance, test in a well-lit environment.
 - Camera angle and PIR sensor range may need manual adjustment.
-- When the app is run, it will initially detect motion even if nothing is moving.
+- When the app is first run, it will initially detect motion even if nothing is moving.
 - Ensure cloud billing caps are in place to avoid unexpected charges.

 ## Future